Even with SCOTUS decision, Oklahoma AG still expecting 'much litigation' on religious charter school

 A decision by the U.S. Supreme Court upholding a lower court ruling regarding charter schools may have implications for a recently approved online Catholic charter school in Oklahoma.

-On Monday, the court declined to take up arguments in a case originally out of North Carolina involving a discrimination complaint over the code of conduct at a publicly funded charter school, thus upholding a ruling from the 4th Circuit Court of Appeals that charter schools are state actors.
+On Monday, the court declined to take up arguments in a case originally out of North Carolina involving a discrimination complaint over the code of conduct at a publicly funded charter school, thus leaving in place a ruling from the 4th U.S. Circuit Court of Appeals that charter schools are state actors.

-The 4th Circuit Court of Appeals previously held in Charter Day School v.
+The 4th Circuit previously held in Charter Day School v.
 Peltier that the school violated both Title IX and the equal protection clause of the 14th Amendment by discriminating against students based on gender.

 The school in question required female students to wear skirts in order to “preserve chivalry” based on the belief that every girl is a “fragile vessel,” according to court documents.